Help us reduce the demand for rhino horn and track down traffickers

 He was born and grew up in Kenya, where his love for wildlife started and continues today.

-Dr William Fowlds is a wildlife vet who dedicates his time to championing the plight of the rhino and other keystone species through his veterinary and awareness initiatives.
+William is a wildlife vet who dedicates his time to championing the plight of the rhino and other keystone species through his veterinary and awareness initiatives.

-Dr Fowlds started conveying the brutality of wildlife crime from 2011 when he was first called to the aid of rhino butchered by poaching.
+He started conveying the brutality of wildlife crime in 2011 when he was first called to the aid of a rhino butchered by poaching.
 Amongst others, his team documented a poaching attack on three rhinos at the Kariega game reserve in the Eastern Cape in March 2012.
 Two died and Dr Fowlds narrated the story of the slow rehabilitation of one of the three rhinos who survived this attack, as a means to raise awareness around anti-poaching and the illegal rhino horn trade.
-These emotional accounts have prompted media from around the world to convey the tragedy falling the magnificent rhino.
+These emotional accounts have prompted media from around the world to convey the tragedy of the magnificent rhino.

 Jessica Babich